-You likely don’t want your loved ones to find themselves in a pinch when something unpredictable happens.
-By encouraging them to create their own emergency funds, you may be able to help your parents and kids get in a position to absorb these unforeseen costs—and get the peace of mind that comes with being able to do so.
+In addition to building up your own emergency fund, you also need to teach your kids the importance of doing the same.
+After all, you likely don’t want your loved ones to find themselves in a pinch when something unpredictable happens.
+By encouraging them to create their own emergency funds, you may help your kids get into a position to absorb these unforeseen costs—and enjoy the peace of mind that comes with that ability.

 An emergency fund—you guessed it—is a stockpile of money set aside for a rainy day.